A Century of Portraits: A Visual Historical Record of American High School Yearbooks

-One practical use for such a large historical dataset is to develop models for dating historical images.
-We extend the work of Palermo et al.~\cite{dating} in dating color photographs to the realm of black and white portraiture photography where we cannot rely on the changes in image color profiles over time.
-We chose to train a deep neural network classification model for dating photographs based on the recent success of such models in other areas of computer vision.
-Here we pose the task of dating the portraits of female students as an 83-way year-classification task between the years 1928 and 2010, for which we have more than 50 female images per year.
-Again, we use portraits that were cropped to the face and hair alone.
-We set aside 20\% of the portraits taken between 1982 and 2010 as the \textit{yearbook test set} and use the remaining 80\% for training.
-We deliberately exclude from the test set images from the schools we train on within a period of 10 years, in order to minimize photographic and scanning training biases.
+For the dating task, we use portraits that were cropped to the face and hair alone.
+The yearbook test set consists of approximately 30\% of the portraits taken between 1982 and 2010: 4,227 women and 4,489 men.
+The remaining 80\% of images are used for training and validation: 15,370 women and 13,184 men.
 To minimize training biases due to photographic and scanning artifacts, we separate test and training images drawn from the same school by at least a decade.
-To further minimize these biases, we use the built-in Photoshop noise reduction filter on all the yearbook images and resize them to 96 by 96 pixels.
-To evaluate the generalizability of our fine-tuned models to non-yearbook portraits, we further evaluate them on the \textit{celebrity test set} -- a small test set of 56 gray-scale head shots of female celebrities, annotated with year labels, that we cropped and aligned to the yearbook images.
+To further minimize these biases, we use the built-in Photoshop noise reduction filter on all the Yearbook images and resize them to 96 by 96 pixels.
+In all of our experiments, we use the Caffe~\cite{jia2014caffe} framework for training deep learning models.
+For the classification model, we use the VGG network architecture~\cite{vgg} that was pre-trained on the ILSVRC benchmark image classification task~\cite{ILSVRC15}.
+We modify the fully connected layers to accommodate 96$px$ inputs, and add an 83-output classification layer followed by a softmax cross-entropy loss.
+All networks are trained for $5K$ iterations of mini-batch size 64 with horizontal mirroring data augmentation, using SGD with learning rate $0.001$, momentum $0.9$, and weight decay $5e$-$4$.\footnote{Code to reproduce our results is available at \url{https://github.com/katerakelly/yearbook-dating}.}